tomatophantastico/sparqlmap/README.md

 SparqlMap conforms fully with the R2RML specification and was tested with PostgreSQL, MySQL and HSQL.
 The test results can be found in the repository.

-## Project Structure

-This project has the following sub-folders:

-- **sparqlmap-core** The rewriting (and the dumping) mechanics can be found here.
-- **sparqlmap-web** The code for exposing webservices resides here.
-- **sparqlmap-webinterface** The yeoman client-side webinterface is here.
-- **sparqlmap-shared** Common resources, like exemplary mappings, local versions of vocabularies and default config files are here.
-- **sparqlmap-cli** The command line wrapper around thecore.
-- **sparqlmap-r2rmltestcases** The SparqlMap R2RML testrunner and the results of these test are here.